-By Arielle Taramasco and Nicholas Kjeldgaard
+By Nicholas Kjeldgaard and Arielle Taramasco

 One cloudy day in February a PLNU student returned to his dorm to find his personal safe missing.
-He rushed to the Department of Public Safety to report the theft, but was informed it hadn’t been stolen, but was sitting in the office, confiscated as part of a series of room searches to crack down on illicit drugs.
+He rushed to the Department of Public Safety to report the theft, but was informed it hadn’t been stolen, and was sitting in the office, confiscated as part of a series of room searches to crack down on illicit drugs.

 On February 13, Public Safety searched several rooms in Nease and later several rooms in Hendricks, as directed by Residential Life.

 Public Safety and Residential Life said they could not confirm details of the searches in order to protect the privacy of students.

 “I opened my door and the first thing I noticed is there’s a huge blank spot on my desk,” said Ethan Risser, a freshman living in Nease Hall.
 “The first thing I thought was, ‘someone stole this.’”